zkMeLabs/zkme-did-registry/README.md

 - `createDID(address, string)` : The method createDID is used to create and log a new DID on the zetachain.
 The parameter of address type, will act as the reference key, to refer the did document stored on the chain.
 The string type variable will contain the did document, that will be stored on the matic chain.

 - `updateDIDDoc(address, string)` : The method updateDID is included in contract, which will facilitate the controller, and only the controller of the did, to update the document if need arises.
-Though the Zkme DID method, defines how the DID doc is defined as per standards, and that can be resolved.
+Though the zkMe DID method, defines how the DID doc is defined as per standards, and that can be resolved.

 - `deleteDIDDoc(address)` : The method deleteDID is included in the contract, that only the controller of DID can access, to delete a particular DID from ledger.